-In the spring semester each year, the Residence Life Office invites returning students to participate in the housing lottery to select their housing placement for the following academic year.
-Students will be permitted to participate in the lottery at intervals based on points attributed to their age, completed hours, and GPA.
-Information about the specific year's process will be communicated through email, fliers, and housing meetings.
-This process is managed entirely online at the Res Life Central website.
+In the spring semester each year, the Residence Life Office invites returning students to participate in the housing lottery to select their housing placement and roommate for the following academic year.
+Information about the specific year's process will be communicated through email and is managed online through eRezlife.